Keyfactor/bosch-ipcamera-orchestrator/README.md

 ![](images/reenrollment-example.png)

 Running a Reenrollment job to issue a new certificate on the camera can happen in two ways.
+##### Manual Reenrollment Scheduling
-1. Right click on the cert store and chooose Reenrollment.
-In the dialog box, type "CN=Test" and click Done.
+Right click on the cert store and chooose Reenrollment.
+In the dialog box, type "SERIALNUMBER=xxxx,CN=Test" and click Done.
 A job will be created in the job queue that will perform on camera CSR that will be signed by a CA integrated with Keyfactor and then uploaded to the camera.
 Once complete, the camera will be rebooted.
-2. For auto renewals with Expiration Workflow
+##### Automated Reenrollment Scheduling with Expiration Alerts
-    a.
-Install ExperationAlertHandler.ps1 on Command server in C:\Program Files\Keyfactor\ExtensionLibrary
+Start by installing the ExperationAlertHandler.ps1 on the Command server.

+__Keyfactor Command before version 11__: copy the PowerShell to the ExtensionLibrary folder in the install location, typically `C:\Program Files\Keyfactor\ExtensionLibrary`
+__Keyfactor Command version 11+__: upload the script using the API [documented here](https://software.keyfactor.com/Core-OnPrem/v11.5/Content/ReferenceGuide/PowerShellScripts.htm) so it can be used in an Expiration Alert Handler

-    b.
-Create a collection for each certificate type (or one for all cert types) used on cameras.
-Create an exiration alert and configure the Event Handler similar to the one below.
+After installing the PowerShell script, create a collection for each certificate type (or one for all cert types) used on cameras.
+Create an expiration alert and configure the Event Handler similar to the one below.

-  #### Event Handler Configuration
+##### Event Handler Configuration
 Parameter Name	|Type           |Value
 ----------------|---------------|------------
 DN	    |Token  |dn